tretapey/raisincss/README.md

  `lg:is-grid`
  `xl:is-grid`

 By default we are adding `grid-template-columns:auto` and `grid-template-rows:auto` to an `.is-grid` element.
-For setting the columsn and rows to the grid we can add:
+For setting the columns and rows to the grid we can add:

 - `.has-{1 to 12}-columns` or
 - `.has-{1 to 12}-rows`